 Three meals per day are prepared in the camp – a valuable team building experience.
 There is a kitchen with fridges in the camp, as well as barbeque facilities.

-HESC is 20 minutes from Hoedspruit airport and located in the Limpopo Province of South Africa.
-The Endangered Special centre is situated on the border of Kapama Game Reserve, a “big 5″ Game Reserve offering luxury safari eco experiences, just outside of the world famous Kruger National Park.
+HESC is 20 minutes from Hoedspruit airport and is situated on the border of Kapama Game Reserve, a “big 5″ Game Reserve offering luxury safari eco experiences, just outside of the world famous Kruger National Park.

-The splendour of the Drakensburg Mountains populate the horizon which overlook this rural terrain.
+The splendour of the Drakensberg Mountains dominates the horizon which overlooks this rural terrain.
 The area boasts a number of exciting activities for you to get involved in during the weekends and is arguably one of the best areas in Southern Africa for a real wildlife experience.

 2 Weeks – £1,299